-- (t) The term exclusionary criteria refers to offenses and situations, as specified in FCA article 3, which prohibit adjustment or require the written approval of the court, or the court and the presentment agency, in order to proceed with an adjustment attempt. - (u) The term family court appearance ticket is a written notice issued and subscribed by a peace officer or police officer, a probation director or his/her designee or the administrator responsible for operating a detention facility or his/her designee, directing a youth and his/her parent or other person legally responsible for his/her care to appear, without security, at a designated probation department on a specific return date in connection with the child's alleged commission of the crime or crimes specified on such appearance ticket.
-The form of a family court appearance ticket shall be prescribed by rules of the chief administrator of the courts. - (v) The term Graduated Responses means a system of incentives, sanctions, and/or referral to evidence-based services.
+- (s) The term exclusionary criteria refers to offenses and situations, as specified in FCA article 3, which prohibit adjustment or require the written approval of the court, or the court and the presentment agency, in order to proceed with an adjustment attempt. - (t) The term family court appearance ticket is a written notice issued and subscribed by a peace officer or police officer, a probation director or his/her designee or the administrator responsible for operating a detention facility or his/her designee, directing a youth and his/her parent or other person legally responsible for his/her care to appear, without security, at a designated probation department on a specific return date in connection with the child's alleged commission of the crime or crimes specified on such appearance ticket.
+The form of a family court appearance ticket shall be prescribed by rules of the chief administrator of the courts. - (u) The term Graduated Responses means a system of incentives, sanctions, and/or referral to evidence-based services.
 The use of incentives/rewards should include, but not be limited to encouragement by the probation officer, verbal praise, letter of recognition, easing of restrictions, granting travel requests, and decreased reporting requirements.
-The use of sanctions should include, but not be limited to the imposition of progressively more severe or restrictive actions for continued non-compliance such as increased interventions and appearance at a departmental administrative hearing or court for judicial admonishment. - (w) The term Initial Conference refers to the meeting at which Probation staff convene the potential respondent, parent or other person legally responsible for his/her care, and possibly the complainant or victim, legal counsel, and other permissible parties, to determine suitability for adjustment services.
-The Initial Conference may be a single meeting.
-It may also be conducted in two parts; as an Initial Intake Conference for the purpose of pre-screen assessment by approved probation staff, followed by the Initial Conference with the Probation Officer assigned to the adjustment case.
+The use of sanctions should include, but not be limited to the imposition of progressively more severe or restrictive actions for continued non-compliance such as increased interventions and appearance at a departmental administrative hearing or court for judicial admonishment. - (v) The term Initial Conference refers to the meeting at which Probation staff convene the potential respondent, parent or other person legally responsible for his/her care, and possibly the complainant or victim, legal counsel, and other permissible parties, to determine suitability for adjustment services.
+The Initial Conference may be a single